-Music, dancing, whiskey tastings, blacksmithing demonstrations, horse displays, Celtic storytelling, animal rescue groups, Shepherd’s pie, Irish stew, dozens of activities for kids and child-friendly entertainment, and chef demonstrations will comprise a weekend of fun for fans of all ages.
+Music, dancing, whiskey tastings, horse displays, Celtic storytelling, animal rescue groups, Shepherd’s pie, Irish stew, dozens of activities for kids, child-friendly entertainment and chef demonstrations will comprise a weekend of fun for fans of all ages.

 Where: Fair Park, Dallas, TX

-Tickets: Tickets will be available online at www.NTIF.org and at DFW-area Tom Thumb stores in Feb.
-2018.
+Tickets: Tickets for the North Texas Irish Festival will be available online at www.NTIF.org and at DFW-area Tom Thumb and Albertsons stores.

-Saturday and Sunday: At the gate, a one-day ticket is $20 on Saturday and $15 on Sunday, two-day ticket is $25, and weekend pass is $30.
-Discount tickets can be purchased at area Tom Thumb and Albertsons stores in February.
+Saturday and Sunday: At the gate, a one-day ticket is $20 on Saturday and $20 on Sunday, two-day ticket is $30, and weekend pass is $35.

 Children 11 and under FREE when accompanied by adult family member.

 Tickets for seniors over 65 or current military members (with valid military ID) receive $5 off.